Ecological-Complexity-Lab/CRISPR_networks/README.md

 ### Compilation

-The code is written for C++11 version.
-You must compile the code in the command line by using a proper C++11 compiler.
+The code is written in C++ (version 11).
+You must compile the code in your command line by using a proper C++11 compiler.
 For example:
 ```
 g++ -std=c++11 CRISPR_Model.cpp -o CRISPRsimulator